Chairperson: Erik Munson, Ph.D., D (ABMM)

-The Medical Laboratory Science certificate program sequence commences with the first year in classrooms and labs on campus.
-The teaching laboratories on the university campus are structured to simulate a clinical setting and students have opportunities to experiment with modern technologies and diagnostic instrumentation.
-The clinical practicum required for this certificate occurs during the second year and involves clinical rotations in laboratories in the metro-Milwaukee area.
+The Medical Laboratory Science certificate program sequence includes two years of study.
+The first year consists of classrooms and labs experience on campus.
+The teaching laboratories on the university campus are structured to simulate a clinical setting.
+The second year consists of the clinical practicum required for this certificate which involves clinical rotations in laboratories in the metro-Milwaukee area.

 A U.S. citizen or an eligible non-citizen

 Completion of an undergraduate degree from a regionally accredited university in a science-related field with a minimum 2.800 cumulative and science GPA's

 Completion of the following course prerequisites at a regionally accredited college/university with a minimum grade of C. It is strongly preferred that courses be completed within 5 years of matriculation, however, exceptions may be granted based on a holistic review of the application:

 - Two courses in general biology, lab not required

 - Two courses in general chemistry (year sequence), with lab

 - One course in biochemistry (minimum 3 credit survey course)